-- Observers may be Member States, agencies, institutes, public entities, including regions or private entities with a public service mission, or third parties contributing to the Euro-Argo ERIC.
+- Observers may be Member States and intergovernmental organisations.
+They may be represented by one or more, agencies, institutes, public entities, including regions or private entities with a public service mission, contributing to the Euro-Argo ERIC.
 They may be represented in all the governing bodies, on a consultative basis without voting rights.
 Their subscription fee is 10 k€.

 See here for an updated list of Euro-Argo Members and Observers.